 Dogs also need human companionship, mental stimulation, comfort in their environment, a nutritionally balanced diet and time to socialise with fellow dogs, all of which play a big part in helping keep problem behaviour at bay.
-(The one caveat I will add is to be careful on the dog to dog interaction side of things if your dog has fear or aggression issues when interacting with other dogs due to as past experiences or a lack of socialisation – seek the services of an experienced trainer to help here).
+The one caveat I will add is to be careful on the dog to dog interaction side of things if your dog has fear-based aggression issues when interacting with other dogs.
+Especially if due to anxiety, negative past experiences or a lack of socialisation.
+In these instances definitley seek the services of an experienced trainer to help.

 Most ‘problem’ dog behaviour I see can usually be put down to the fact that the dog’s life is lacking in quite a few of these areas, or may even be pain induced.
 So, it is no wonder we have so many owner complaining about their dog having separation anxiety, digging, barking, chewing and so on.